FederatedAI/FATE-Board/README.md

 **My FATEBoard isn’t showing any log！**

-FATEBoard gets the list of jobs and details by querying MySQL.
+FATEBoard gets the list of jobs and details by querying fateflow.
 In a stand-alone environment, FATEBoard reads the local log file and returns it to the user through WebSocekt.
 If the log file cannot be displayed, you can first check whether the local log file has been generated.
 In a clustered environment, FATEBoard could access log files on different machines with SSH, and push them to the browser through WebSocket.
 The default log lookup path is /data/projects/fate/logs.
 If you cannot view the logs, it may be an error in SSH information in the cluster. you can set the correct SSH information by clicking the button in the upper right corner of the page.